Psalm 99

-Psalm 99 is 99th psalm in the biblical Book of Psalms, the last of the set of additional Royal Psalms, Psalms 93-99, praising God as the King of His people.
-In the slightly different numbering system of the Greek Septuagint version of the bible and the Latin Vulgate, this psalm is Psalm 98.
-There is no title in the Masoretic text version, but the Septuagint provides a title: "A psalm of David".
+Psalm 99 is the 99th psalm of the Book of Psalms, beginning in English in the King James Version: "The LORD reigneth; let the people tremble".
+The Book of Psalms starts the third section of the Hebrew Bible, and, as such, is a book of the Christian Old Testament.
+In the slightly different numbering system in the Greek Septuagint version of the Bible, and in the Latin Vulgate, this psalm is Psalm 98, beginning "Dominus regnavit".
+It is the last of the set of additional Royal Psalms, Psalms 93-99, praising God as the King of His people.
+There is no title in the Masoretic Text version, but the Septuagint provides a title: "A psalm of David".